Horst Gläsker

-Horst Gläsker (born March 21, 1949 in Herford, Germany) is a German artist.
+Horst Gläsker (born 21 March 1949) is a German artist.
 His work is a symbiosis of music, dance, theatre, drawing, painting, sculpture, installation and architecture.

 Development

 From 1963 to 1966 Horst Gläsker did an apprenticeship as a showcase designer and in the following years up to 1968 he worked as poster artist.
 From 1970 to 1973 he visited a course of lectures and did the university-entrance diploma.
 Parallel to this he was active as a musician.
 During the 60s he and his 4 brothers were in a dance combo and in the 70s he was involved with diverse Kraut-rock groups of the era.
 At the end of the 70s he began to build sound sculptures and to make music performances.
 From 1973 to 1979 he studied at the Kunstakademie Düsseldorf, with Lambert Maria Wintersberger, Gerhard Richter and Karl Otto Götz.
 1975 he lived 1 year in a mountain shelter in the Toscana where he painted landscapes and portraits and grappled intensely with the effect of colours.
 After that he developed a painture out of his colour palettes, collected old Persian carpets from the rubbish and painted psychedelic colour patterns on its ornaments which had the consequence, that Gerhard Richter expelled him from his class.
 After that Gläsker worked alone in an abandoned room, belonging to the suspended professor Joseph Beuys, who had been dismissed without notice by Johannes Rau, the minister of science at that time, because he indiscriminately admitted all people who applied to the academy.
 Later Gläsker became master student of Karl Otto Götz (professor of Sigmar Polke, Franz Erhard Walther and others).